geprinc/KinCartaChallenge/README.md

 ### KIN + KARTA Challenge from Guido Princ

+For both cases you must have a terminal running the packager using:

+`yarn run packager`

+Then to run for each device:

+- iOS:

+First install pods using:

+`yarn run pods`

-To run project you can use common command like:
+then run project using

-For iOS:

-`react-native run-ios`
+`yarn run ios`

-For Android:
+- Android:

-`react-native run-android`
+Just run the project using

+`yarn run android`

-TODOs i would like to add
+# TODOs I would like to add

 - Tests

 - Better Interfaces and components management

 - Changed Details map to a FlatList (i didn't do it because i had a Typescript error and didn't want to waste time)

-- We use Redux Recompose to reduce redux lines of common code.

 - I could avoid repeating many styles if i extract them into a general common style between screens.